jixxed/ed-math/pages/ship-resistance/index.md

 ## Overview

-The resistance calculation system applies **diminishing returns** to prevent resistance values from becoming too high.
-The system processes modules sequentially, applying a special formula that caps effective resistance while allowing multiplicative stacking.
+The resistance calculation system stacks resistances sequentially, applies a doubling bonus for high resistance modules, and a halving penalty when crossing a threshold.

 ## Core Formula: Stack Damage Resistance

-The heart of the calculation is the `stackDamageResistance` function, which applies diminishing returns to resistance values:
+The heart of the calculation is the `stackDamageResistance` function.
+It diminishes the stacked resistance if the resulting resistance crosses the 30% barrier.

 ### Parameters

 - **currentResistance**: The current resistance value
 - **moduleResistance**: The additional resistance from a module

+### Constants

+- **MIN_LOWER_BOUND**: 0.30.
+The lower bound for the `cappedResistance` formula is set to at least 30%.
+- **UPPER_BOUND**: 0.65.
+The upper bound for the `cappedResistance` formula is set to at least 65%.

 ### Formula Steps